sweisss/sweisss.github.io/projects/volcanoseason3.md

 back brace (sensing a theme here?).
 I used this opportunity to apply the knowledge and skills I gained about Android development from the preceding winter quarter at OSU and recreated the primitive 2nd version into a professional-looking, portfolio-worthy app.

 Volcano Season 3 is simple but highly customizable.
-It utilizes material cards and recycler view (check spelling) to hold a list of links to forecasts. ...
+It utilizes material cards and recycler view (check spelling) to hold a list of links to forecasts.
+Each forecast link card can be categorized as either a volcano (🌋) or a region (🌤️).
+The forecasts can also be organized alphabetically listing regions first, volcanos first, regions and volcanos fully integrated, or customized drag-and-drop so the user can organize them according to personal relevance.

-> **Describe in greater detail when you're not so tired.
-Add screenshots too!**
+The equipment checklist now utilizes an expandable list for better viewing and navigation.
+Unlike the previous app versions, The app leverages Room Database to keep track of the state of the checklist items which now persists across app restarts.
+The user can also now add and remove checklist items at will.

+> **Note:** Add screenshots!

 Find version 3 on [GitHub](https://github.com/sweisss/VolcanoSeason3)